How to build a Japanese name

 • What do you want the name to mean?

-• Is there any kanji you happen to like, or a preferred reading for the name?
+• Are there any kanji you happen to like, or a preferred reading for the name?

 All of these things influence the research that Japanese Name Heralds need to do, and the more information you can give them before they start digging for you, the easier it will be for them to find/build something that you’re going to like and potentially get registered.
-Additionally, on the topic of preferred meanings and kanji, while the College of Heralds currently does not require kanji for Japanese names, or other culturally-appropriate scripts for other cultures, having these in mind makes it significantly easier for Research Heralds to find information on what their submitter is looking for, as information for those names is generally in the original language, and would not be categorized the way an American or European language search would be.
+Additionally, on the topic of preferred meanings and kanji, while the College of Heralds currently does not require kanji for Japanese names, or other culturally-appropriate scripts for other cultures, having these in mind makes it significantly easier for Research Heralds to find information on what their submitter is looking for.
+As information for Japanese (and other non-European) names is generally in the original language, and would not be categorized the way an American or European language search would be, this info is needed to filter through the numerous sources available to Japanese Research Heralds.

 Resources for research